-New Button: Click New to create a new wireless network profile (refer to page 18).

-Modify: Click Modify to edit a current profile (refer to page 19).

-Delete: Click Delete to remove a profile.

-Active: Click Active to activate a profile.
-Allow up to 30 seconds to connect to the wireless network.

-Profile Details: The Profile Details section will display information about the wireless network such as the network name (SSID), network type (Infrastructure or Ad-Hoc), and if the network is secured.
+- New Button: Click New to create a new wireless network profile (refer to page 18). - Modify: Click Modify to edit a current profile (refer to page 19). - Delete: Click Delete to remove a profile. - Active: Click Activate to use a profile.
+Allow up to 30 seconds to connect to the wireless network. - Profile Details: The Profile Details section will display information about the wireless network such as the network name (SSID), network type (Infrastructure or Ad-Hoc), and if the network is secured.